 - Any diagnosed mental illnesses

 Serious suicidal thoughts are particularly concerning throughout the state.
 The number of suicide deaths in Washington was 15.7 per 100,000 in 2016, which was higher than the national average.
-A large percentage of suicides deaths are older men.
+A large percentage of suicide deaths are older men.

 By far the most common mental health issues facing Americans today are anxiety disorders.
-With over 40 million adults nationwide having these disorders, only about one-third receives treatment.
-Other common mental illnesses include depression, post-traumatic stress disorder, phobias and obsessive-compulsive disorder.
+With over 40 million adults nationwide having these disorders, only about one-third receive treatment.
+Other common mental illnesses include depression, post-traumatic stress disorder, phobias, and obsessive-compulsive disorder.
 There are many signs and symptoms of these mental illnesses, so contact a professional if you or a loved one is experiencing difficult emotional issues that affect the overall quality of life.

 Contributing Factors of Mental Illness

 Poverty has been strongly linked to mental health challenges.
-From depression and anxiety to schizophrenia and divorce, individuals with lower income and facing other financial hardships are far more likely to experience mental health issues.
+From depression and anxiety to schizophrenia and divorce, individuals with lower incomes and facing other financial hardships are far more likely to experience mental health issues.
 Individuals who are experiencing mental health issues are more likely to struggle with finances, and individuals who are in poverty are more likely to experience episodes of depression and anxiety-related disorders.

-In Kennewick, 17.6 percent of the population is living in poverty.
+In Kennewick, 17.6% of the population is living in poverty.
 The median household income is less than the national average, and the number of individuals who earn over $200,000 is far less than the rest of the nation.
-The percentage of homeownership is also lower than the rest of the state and nation.
+The percentage of homeownership is also lower than in the rest of the state and nation.
 This translates to more individuals struggling with financial issues and all the mental health challenges that often accompany them.